Here’s how to have a stress free wedding day with our eight best tips! Before you get started, subscribe now! Updated 2019.

-Hello, lovelies!
-Today’s post is one you won’t want to miss: pin it, tweet it, Facebook it, and subscribe to this post so you’ll be constantly reminded of how to have a stress free wedding day.
+Here’s a friendly reminder: your wedding doesn’t have to be stressful.
 One of my biggest pet peeves is the mindset that a wedding day has to be stressful, bridezilla-controlled, and chaotic.
 It doesn’t have to be.
 One of the most beautiful days of your life ought to be enjoyed to the max… so don’t let stress get in the way!
-Today, I’m sharing with you my top eight secrets to a stress free wedding day to ensure yours goes off without a hitch.
-Read on for the full stress-free scoop after the jump!
+Today, I’m sharing with you my top eight secrets to a stress-free wedding day to ensure yours goes off without a hitch.

 How to Have a Stress Free Wedding Day

 1. Have all projects completed ahead of time.